medic26fa/ForCooperNetties/content/en/docs/tutorials/kubernetes-basics/create-cluster/create-a-cluster.md

 minikube dashboard
 ```

+Learn more about the Dashboard in our [documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).

 ## Step 2 - Inspect Your Cluster

 Let's use kubectl to find out some details about the cluster you just created!
 Run the *kubectl version* command: